mozmark/WebRTC-codelab/README.md

 ### Bonus points

 1. Try out RTCDataChannel file sharing with [Sharefest](http://www.sharefest.me/).
 When would RTCDataChannel need to be reliable, and when might performance be more important?
-2. Use CSS to improve page layout.
-3. Add a placeholder attribute to the _dataChannelReceive_ textarea.
+2. Use CSS to improve page layout, and add a placeholder attribute to the _dataChannelReceive_ textarea.
 4. Test the page on a mobile device.

-## Step 4: Set up a signalling server
+## Step 4: Set up a signalling server and exchange messages

-## Step 5: Exchange messages via the signalling server

 ## Step 7: putting it all together: RTCDataChannel + RTCPeerConnection